Microsoft/azure-docs.cs-cz/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name111111"></a><a name="1.1.1"/>1.1.1

-* Opravili jsme problém, což způsobilo, že BulkExecutor při importu do pevných kolekcí vyvolá chybu JSRT.
+* Opravili jsme problém, což způsobilo, že hromadný vykonavatel při importu do pevných kolekcí vyvolal chybu JSRT.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0